Toe Walking Rehabilitation

 - Pediatric rehabilitation for toe walking is available at several outpatient locations.

-- Dr. Lam, podiatrist in the Good Shepherd Spine & Joint Center also treats toe walking.
+- Dr. Moin, podiatrist in the Good Shepherd Spine & Joint Center also treats toe walking.

 If your child is toe walking exclusively (or most of the time), it may be caused by: